This document contains notes about the PIA's core server engine, as

 The main change is that agents no longer handle Transactions directly

-under most circumstances (the old handle
+under most circumstances (the old handle method will still be

-there so that a specialized agent can
+there so that a specialized agent can handle transactions if

 it has to.
 A cache agent might do this, for example.)
 Agents do